Larne: Public services

-Larne Town Hall, the former headquarters of Larne Borough Council, was completed in 1870.
-Moyle Hospital offers limited services after the closure of its accident and emergency department.
+Larne Town Hall, dating from 1870 was once a busy community hub for local organisations such as Irish dancing and bands, but it mainly serves as an events centre for Mid & East Antrim Council today.
+Antrim Area Hospital, 40 minutes from Larne by car, serves as the town's hospital — Moyle Hospital in Larne offers outpatients services only.
+Larne courthouse was closed in 2013 and still sits empty.
+In 2024, Mid and East Antrim Council, sold the Smiley Buildings, which were bequeathed to the people of the town, and functioned as the town's council buildings until that time.
+In 2025, the council also sold off extensive public land that had been bequeathed to the people of the town, including rural sites at Old Glenarm Road, Brustin Brae Road/Ballytober Road, and Brustin Brae Road/Old Glenarm Road.

 Education

 Secondary schools located in Larne are Larne Grammar School and Larne High School.
 Northern Regional College (formerly Larne Technical College) closed down in 2010 and was replaced by AEL (Access Employment Limited), a training and employment provider for people with disadvantages.
-Other schools are Roddensvale School, Moyle Primary School, St. MacNissis' Primary School, St. Antony's Primary School, Linn Primary School, Corran Integrated School, Olderfleet Primary School and Larne & Inver Primary School.
+Other schools are Roddensvale School, Moyle Primary School, St. MacNissis' Primary School, St. Anthony's Primary School, Linn Primary School, Corran Integrated School, Olderfleet Primary School and Larne & Inver Primary School.